liyasthomas/mnmlurl/README.md

 **Minimal URL can be hosted on any website hosting services like GitHub/GitLab pages, Firebase/Heroku hosting, yoursite.com, etc. For hosting in such custom domains, Its advised to `npm run-scripts build` and upload `output` folder.
 Hosting on GitHub pages was just for proof of concept.**

-**IMPORTANT: Minimal URL is an experimental project.
-Don't shorten sensitive contents/URLs with it. jsonstore.io endpoints are always public making shortened URLs visible for everyone.**
+<span style="color:red;">**IMPORTANT: Minimal URL is an experimental project.
+Don't shorten sensitive contents/URLs with it. jsonstore.io endpoints are always public making shortened URLs visible for everyone.**</span>

 ---